November theme: Mes de Muertos 💀

 ^

-The archaic meaning, "alive", is preserved in usages like "the quick and the dead" and "quickening"
+English quick's archaic meaning: "alive", is perserved in usages like "the quick and the dead" and "quickening"

 -